-FACTBOX: OPEC still standing among the ruins of former cartels
+Factbox: OPEC still standing among the ruins of former cartels

 * Last Feb., the council announced export cuts equivalent to 6 percent of global natural rubber output for a six-month period beginning in March.

-* The cuts helped lift benchmark Asian prices but, like previous measures, the boost was only fleeting.
+* The cuts helped lift benchmark Asian prices STFC1 JRUc6 but, like previous measures, the boost was only fleeting.

 (Compiled by Ahmad Ghaddar in London, additional reporting by Amanda Cooper in London and Manolo Serapio Jr. in Singapore, editing by William Hardy)